SSP972/SSP972/README.md

 - 🔭 I’m currently working on **Volatility Prediction**

-- 👯 I’m looking to collaborate on **ERCOT Node Combination and Constraint analysis**

 - 👨‍💻 All of my projects are available at [https://www.datascienceportfol.io/_Shreyas_patil](https://www.datascienceportfol.io/_Shreyas_patil)

 - 💬 Ask me about **Investments, financial data, Data science**